James Meredith Helm: Career

 During World War I, Helm was Commandant of the 4th Naval District and received the Navy Cross for his achievements.
 He retired on December 16, 1919.

 Personal life

-Helm married Elizabeth Benham, daughter of Admiral Andrew E. K. Benham, on April 20, 1920.
-She worked as social secretary in Woodrow Wilson's White House.
+Helm married Edith Benham, daughter of Admiral Andrew E. K. Benham, on April 20, 1920.
+She worked as social secretary in Woodrow Wilson's White House, and accompanied the President to the Paris Peace Conference.

 Helm died following two heart attacks on October 28, 1927, in Takoma Park, Maryland.
 He was buried in Arlington National Cemetery.

 Legacy

 The destroyer commissioned in 1937 was named for him.